malerie-earle/IsleofAvalonia/README.md

 mystical island that anyone would love to visit on vacation!

 Group Project:

-- Malerie Earle
+Malerie Earle - Home Page
-- Jennifer Oliver
+Jennifer Oliver - Places to See, Things to Do
-- Meghan McKinley
+Meghan McKinley - About, Gallery

 Assignment Instructions: